 Making the most of ISAs

-The government’s website says there are only four categories of ISA – cash ISAs, stocks and shares ISAs, innovative finance ISAs, and Lifetime ISAs – but variants exist for specific investment needs.
+The government’s website says there are currently only four categories of ISA – cash ISAs, stocks and shares ISAs, innovative finance ISAs, and (short-lived) LISAs – but variants exist for specific investment needs.

 This guide will explain how the main variants work, in order of their original launch date.